Brain-up/brn/README.md

 You can write directly in Telegram to Elena Moshnikova (project founder and tech lead) https://t.me/ElenaLovesSpb or to project emaeil [brainupproject@yandex.ru](mailto:brainupproject@yandex.ru) describing your interests or any questions you may have.
 Also we have project team Telegram chat: https://t.me/+R-6ThlxgP5QyZmMy
-Project on epam plus (for epamers): https://plus.epam.com/projects/115
+Project on epam plus (for Epamers only): https://plus.epam.com/projects/115

 # GETTING STARTED!
 ## Resources: